 The canyon below the dam has soaring red rock walls and fantastic views.

 Home to eagles and Big Horn sheep, it’s a beautiful river, while Flaming Gorge reservoir is a popular recreational destination for fishing, water skiing and boating.

 9- Golden Cathedral

-The Golden Cathedral is in the lower part of Neon Canyon and a fantastic rock formation off the Escalante River.
+The Golden Cathedral is in the lower part of Neon Canyon and is a fantastic rock formation off the Escalante River.

 The sandstone alcove has a famous triple pothole arch deep in Glen Canyon National Recreation Area wilderness.

-Located in Neon Canyon, the trek to Golden Cathedral passes through 4.5-miles of desert terrain.
+Located in Neon Canyon, the trek to Golden Cathedral passes through 4.5 miles of desert terrain.

 Neon Canyon is a long slot canyon that attracts canyoners attracted by its beauty and the canyon’s final rappel, an 80-foot free-hanging drop through the middle of The Golden Cathedral into the pool beneath it.